AliceWektron/bip39/README.md

 - **Secure JSON Backup:**
   The tool can encrypt the seed backup information (which includes the seed phrase, entropy, BIP-39 seed, BIP-32 root key, and SSKR backup details) into a JSON file.

-- **AES-256 GCM Encryption:**
+- **AES-256 GCM Encryption with Argon2 Key Derivation:**
-  The backup file is encrypted using AES-256 GCM.
-Key derivation for encryption is performed using PBKDF2 with HMAC-SHA256 and a randomly generated salt and nonce to ensure strong cryptographic security.
+  Backup files are encrypted using AES-256 GCM.
+The encryption key is derived from the user-provided password using Argon2id, a modern and memory-hard key derivation function that protects against brute-force attacks by using a configurable amount of computational effort, salt, and nonce.

 ### Cryptographic Security & Validation